jointxroad/About/README.md

 ## For whom?
 All developers who are interested about X-Road are more than welcome.
 There are some local X-Road development related communities in diaspora around the world.
 For those Joint X-Road community is an opportunity to be part of larger global X-Road developer community.

+We are interested in expanding X-Road, creating tools and material to ease X-Road onboarding for all.
+Sharing is caring.

 Community uses Slack for day to day communication.
 It’s free and open.
 Join the community Slack from https://joinxroadcommunity.herokuapp.com/

 ## Why?